 Out on the highway I see the Harley-Davidson pilgrimage to Sturgis, South Dakota.
 It is a once-a-year meet up for anyone who owns this brand of motorcycle.
 Everyone there united by a brand and the lifestyle it seems to promise.
 Some make the journey on their motorcycles, while others trailer their prized two-wheeled possession to the site.

-On the morning that I hiked the trails at Devil’s Tower National Monument the upper parking lot was filled with a congregation of Corvette owners, there to show and shine.
-Again, these people were connected by their love of a brand, a brand that conveys a lifestyle or an ideal to be purchased and once done, you are “in”.
+On the morning that I hiked the trails at Devil’s Tower National Monument, the upper parking lot was filled with a congregation of Corvette owners, all having arrived there to show and shine.
+As with the Harley-Davidson devotees, these people were connected by their love of a brand, a brand that conveys a lifestyle or an ideal to be purchased and once done, you are “in”.

 Everyone present were taking turns enjoying one another’s car and sharing the pride of ownership.
 It was a beautiful morning, perfect for their gathering.